blacklucius101/Tester/README.md

 ## Partial locks when BOS or MSS occurs:
 Required behaviour:
-When a lock is active, (*active lock type) contractions (LH/HL, as defined in Phase 3) cause (*active lock type) BOS and MSS, if they occur beyond the corresponding agreeing internal border of that lock state.
+When a lock is active, (*active lock type) contractions (LH/HL, as defined in Phase 3) cause (*active lock type) BOS/MSS, if they occur beyond the corresponding agreeing internal border of that lock state.
 We'll refer to (*active lock type) contraction semafors in the agreeing border zone as valid (*active lock type) contractions hereafter.

 When a valid (*active lock type) contraction occurs, `total_contraction + current_temp` is evaluated.
 * BOS threshold is 9500
 * MSS threshold is 24000

+MSS supersedes BOS.

 - For (bullish) contraction, `total_contraction + current_temp` <= -9500 or -24000.
 - For (bearish) contraction, `total_contraction + current_temp` >= 9500 or 24000.